block/proto-fleet/miner-web/README.md

 `docker-compose.yml`:
 - brings up a bitcoin-core regtest-node
 - brings up ckpool (edit the mining difficulty in `local-testchain/ckpool.conf`).
-- brings up mcdd, cgminer, and miner-api-server in watch mode
+- brings up cgminer, mcdd and miner-api-server in watch mode
     - executes the `scripts/start_mcdd_cgminer_miner_api_server.sh` script to build and run cgminer, mcdd, and miner-api-server

 ## Learn More